inotin/reviewAnalyzer-/README.md

 * The comparative quantified asessment of products by their feature/features

 Of course, there's a lot to do to calibrate the model but even now I get the results pretty close to expected.

+### To Do List
+- [x] Make initial commit
+- [x] Add comments to the functions
+- [ ] Update README.md.
+The used template can be found here: [https://github.com/othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template)
+- [x] Add support of text reviews
+- [ ] Implement JSON input for key words, sets of URLs
+- [ ] Implement JSON input for dictionaries of scores
+- [ ] Implement automatic feature detection
+- [ ] Implement automatic descriptive words detection

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.